Leaseweb/LswMemcacheBundle/README.md

     apt-get install memcached php5-memcache

+Do not forget to restart you web server after adding the Memcache module.
 Now the Memcache information should show up with a little double arrow (fast-forward) icon in your debug toolbar.

+### Usage

+When you want to use the cache from the controller you can simply call:

+    $this->get('memcache')->set('someKey', 'someValue', $timeToLive);
+    $this->get('memcache')->get('someKey');

+The above example shows how to store value 'someValue' under key 'someKey' for a maximum of $timeToLive seconds.
+In the second line the value is retrieved from Memcache.
+If the specified number of seconds have passed the function returns the value 'false'.